lbaeumer/jdbcspy/README.md

 ## Jdbcspy result

-All closed statements and connections will be printed to java.util.Logger during the execution.
-Jdbcspy detects one statement and one connection.
-The statement's resultset has a size of 100.
-The initial execution took 503ms while iterating all 100 datasets took additionally 1s.
+All closed statements and connections will be printed to java.util.logging.Logger during the execution.
+In the above code example Jdbcspy detects one statement and one connection.
+The statement's resultset has 100 datasets.
+The initial execution took 503ms and iterating all 100 datasets took additionally 1s.

     May 24, 2020 4:40:59 PM de.luisoft.jdbcspy.proxy.handler.AbstractStatementInvocationHandler handleClose
     INFO: closed statement "select * from test" (503ms + 1,0s; #=100) executed since 16:40:57.671 in DriverTest.minimal:85|JUnit4IdeaTestRunner.startRunnerWithArgs:68|IdeaTestRunner$Repeater.startRunnerWithArgs:33 in DriverTest.minimal:91|JUnit4IdeaTestRunner.startRunnerWithArgs:68|IdeaTestRunner$Repeater.startRunnerWithArgs:33